TRUEPIC/queryql/DOCS.md

 The code behind queriers that maps calls to a query builder / ORM is called an _adapter_.
-At this point, the only officially supported adapter is for [Knex](https://knexjs.org/) – which is the default adapter out-of-the-box – but anyone can build their own adapter.
+At this point, the only officially supported adapter is for [Knex](https://knexjs.org/) – which is the default adapter out of the box – but anyone can build their own adapter.

 ### Defining a Querier